wp-plugins/vicomi-comment-system/readme.txt

 Yes, you can sign up for free and get your free account and free comment platform.

+= How many comments per article/page can my users write? =

+You have unlimited comments per page.

+= Do you support facebook login? =

+Yes we do.
+Your users can register or write comments with their facebook account.
+Comments are not sent automatically to the facebook wall.

-= How do I get to the moderation page after I register? =
+= How do I get to the comments moderation page after I register? =

 You will get an email with all the information.
+Or, go to the moderation comments page at: http://dashboard.vicomi.com/

 = How long till I see the recommendation widget working? =

 The recommendation box has 4 comments to recommend.
 You need at least 4 comments inside your website till you see all of the 4 comments-recommendation.
-The more you have the better the recommendation algorithm workd
+The more comments you have the better the recommendation algorithm works.

 = Can I change the emoticons (icons) to what I choose? =